-I graduated in medicine thirty six years ago, and entered the medical profession hoping I would be able to banish suffering wherever I went.
+I graduated in medicine thirty eight years ago, and entered the medical profession hoping I would be able to banish suffering wherever I went.
 Confident and brimming with knowledge, I embarked on further specialization in internal medicine and cardiology.
 As I worked in the hospital I soon realized, that many of the patients I was treating had chronic diseases like arthritis, hypertension, diabetes and coronary artery disease in whom little if any improvement actually occurred.
 The treatment being given, was usually symptomatic, which made the patient feel better, controlled the symptoms, but did little to cure, or even arrest the progress of the disease.
 Little emphasis was placed on tackling the factors which had caused that particular patient to develop that illness.

 This was obvious in all the conditions I saw.
 In the field of heart disease our emphasis was formerly on drug therapy, and is now on procedures like angioplasties and stents.
 The really effective measures to tackle the cause of the illness- like stopping smoking, controling blood sugar, reducing weight, regular exercise, clean air, change of diet and lifestyle are usually only mentioned in passing and are rarely implemented.
 In Diabetes, little emphasis is given to important measures which can prevent damage to the pancreas like stopping alcohol, reducing weight, high fibre diet, regular exercise, supplementation of minerals like zinc and chromium which help the body produce insulin and utilize energy.